lisamurphy788/Mario-Memory-game/README.md

   Play Again

-  This function resets the game and reshuffle the cards so the user can enjoy another game and try to beat their previous score.
+  This function resets the game and reshuffle's the cards so the user can enjoy another game and try to beat their previous score.

   ![Image of Play Again](/assets/readme-docs/play-again.png)